jayeshpp/jayeshpp/README.md

 ### Hi there 👋
 I'm a Software Engineer, with a focus on front-end development.
-Proven track record in developing Pixel perfection high-quality scalable web applications.
+Proven track record in developing Pixel perfect high-quality scalable web applications.

 ### Skills